 For light sanding.
 Pole not included, but screws neatly onto any threaded pole.
 We also carry Rectangular Pole Sander Screens in three grits.

-For example, if you want to gently blend together the two different textures left from the drum sand and edger, but you just have a small bedroom, or a hallway where a floor buffer is like a bull in a china shop, the pole sander saves the day.
+For example, if you want to gently blend together the two different textures left from the drum sander and edger, but you just have a small bedroom, or a hallway where a floor buffer is like a bull in a china shop, the pole sander saves the day.

 What if your finish instructions say to use a buffer between coats, but you’re at your cabin, miles from a good rental store?
 Pole sander to the rescue.